jjvanzon/Circular-Language-Spec/spec/introduction.md

 Command Parameters
 ------------------

 Commands can have *parameters*.
 Those are like instructions passed along with a command that make a command behave differently.
 The __Button .
-Set Text__ command for instance, has a __Text__ parameter, which indicates what the new text of a button is.
+Set Text__ command for instance, has a __Text__ parameter, which indicates what the new text of a button will become.

 __Text__ is an *idea*.
 It is an *object*.
 It is usually *objects* that serve as parameters.